 Secondary materials give an overview of the law in a particular area and often provide tips and guide you to additional resources.
 The secondary materials available to Jenkins' members regarding the Pennsylvania Constitution and Pennsylvania Constitutional Law are listed below.
 For a more general list of Pennsylvania secondary materials, please see the Pennsylvania Secondary Materials guide.

 Select years contain both federal and state constitutional law discussion while other years contain only federal constitutional law discussion.

 The Pennsylvania Constitution: A Treatise on Rights and Liberties Bisel

-Edited by Ken Gormley, Jeffrey Bauman, Joel Fishman, and Leslie Kozler.
+Library also has the first edition (edited by Ken Gormley, Jeffrey Bauman, Joel Fishman, and Leslie Kozler): see all.

 The Pennsylvania Constitution of 1776: A Study in Revolutionary Democracy University of Pennsylvania Press

 By J. Paul Selsam.

 By Rosalind L. Branning.

 Should Pennsylvania Have a Constitutional Convention?
 Pennsylvania Bar Institute

 Whose Constitution is It Anyway?
 Pennsylvania Bar Institute